WangYihang/GitHacker/README.md

 #### Desciption

-This is a multiple threads tool to detect whether a site has git source leaks,
-and has the ability to download the site source to the local
-This tool can even be in.
-Git directory is prohibited when access to the use of loopholes It is worth mentioning that this tool will be, git directory completely simulated to the local rather than tools such as [githack] just simply restore to the latest version
-so that you can view the developer's submission history as well as submit the annotation you can be better To grasp the character and psychology of developers, so as to lay the foundation for further code audit
+This is a multiple threads tool to detect whether a site has the `.git` folder leakage vulnerability.
+It is able to download the target `.git` folder almost completely.
+This tool also works when the `DirectoryListings` feature is disabled.
+It is worth mentioning that this tool will download almost all files of the target git repository and then rebuild them locally, which makes this tool State of the art in this area.
+For example, tools like [githack] just simply restore the latest version.
+With GitHacker's help, you can view the developer's commit history, which makes a better understanding of the character and psychology of developers, so as to lay the foundation for further code audition.

 #### Comparison of other tools